 The SuperCDMS experiment is one of the foremost dark matter search experiments in the world and is located in the Soudan Underground Laboratory.
-The dark matter is expected to constitute about 85% of the total mass of the Universe; only 15% is made up of normal matter.
+The search for dark matter is one of the most important experiments in astrophysics today.

 The collaboration for the Assay and Aquisition of Radiopure Materials (AARM) seeks to establish a Facility for the Assay and Aquisition of Radiopure Materials (FAARM) to fulfill the assay and characterization needs of low-background experiments stationed underground at DUSEL.
 The goal is to provide a laboratory that can not only assist in the screening of materials used in experiments, but also provide an integrated, shielded laboratory space for R&D activities in a clean, low-background environment.Dongming Mei is a Co-PI of AARM.